How To

 Confirm this action and then you’ll be approaching the second-to-last step: Filter again -> Blur -> Motion blur.
 Provide the value you like best (a little lopsided is fine) and accept the changes.

-The last step is as simple as going to the right-hand side where the layer is and opening the menu with Normal as a default.
+hand side where the layer is and opening the menu with Normal as a default.
 Select Screen and the black in the photo will automatically disappear to make way for the created snowflakes.

 Easy-peasy, right?
 That’s what we told you at the beginning of this article and we haven’t let you down.
 If you want to enhance this optical effect, duplicate the final layer as many times as you want, transforming it in case you’d like to apply more snow in certain parts of the photo (Control + T).